sonatype-nexus-community/scan-gradle-plugin/README.md

 - You should see the scan report URL report on Terminal.

 ### Nexus IQ Index
-Allows you to save information about the dependencies of a project into module information (module.xml) files that Sonatype CI tools can use to include these dependencies in a scan.
+Allows you to save information about the dependencies of a project into module information (`module.xml`) files that Sonatype CI tools can use to include these dependencies in a scan.

+- Open Terminal on the project's root and run `./gradlew nexusIQIndex`

+For multi-module projects, you can configure a list of sub-modules to exclude from indexing.
 Groovy:
 ```
 nexusIQIndex {
      modulesExcluded = ['module-1', 'module-2'] // Optional.
 For multi-module projects, the names of the sub-modules to exclude from indexing.